JoanComasFdz/dotnet-log-to-db/README.md

 ```

 ## Future work
 This solution just ingest logs for future analyisis using SQL queries.

+Some the inmediate thing to do would be to develop a tool to query the logs with SQL.

-Those queries can prove to be very complex and time consuming to write.
+The drawback is that those queries can prove to be very complex and time consuming to write.

 Nowadays log aggregation is a topic on itself, and one of the most used stacks is [Grafana Lok](https://github.com/grafana/loki).
 This is whay I will explore next, but to anlyze existing log files, not to connect live apps to it.